HL7/US-Core/source/pages/basic-provenance.md

 This matches the requirements of HIE Redistribution.

-For the new content, the HIE is the Author so the following is recommenced:
+For the new content, the HIE is the Author so the following is recommended:
 - Provenance.agent.type = author
    - Provenance.agent.onBehalfOf set to the HIE organization
 - Provenance.agent.type = transmitter